 Electricity usage is flat in Virginia.
 But our energy bills keep going up.
 What’s going on?

-- “Gold-plating” projects: because infrastructure investments in the energy sector come with legally guaranteed returns on investment–regardless of their necessity or added value to consumer–spend billions of dollars on questionable projects to guarantee increased profits for shareholders.
+- “Gold-plating” projects: because infrastructure investments in the energy sector come with legally guaranteed returns on investment–regardless of their necessity or added value to consumer– utilities spend billions of dollars on questionable projects to guarantee increased profits for shareholders.

-- Virginians pay the 6th highest electricity bills in the country (based on 2019 data), and while many states have seen their bills drop over recent years, our bills continue to increase.
+- Virginians pay the 6th highest electricity bills in the country (based on 2019 data from the U.S. Energy Information Administration), and while many states have seen their bills drop over recent years, our bills continue to increase.

 - Dominion has over-charged consumers by more than $1 billion since 2015, when they convinced the General Assembly to let them freeze electricity rates at artificially high levels.